Panzerschrek/U-00DC-Sprache-site/_posts/2024-09-24-stack-allocations.md

 It's similar to `alloca`, but allocates memory from heap for large block sizes (typically 1kb or more).
 But it's not so easy to use as `alloca` - it requires manually calling `_freea` function to free potential heap allocation.

-Instead of problems mentioned above some alternative approaches are used in C++.
+Because of problems mentioned above some alternative approaches to variable-length arrays are used in standard C++.
 The easiest solution is to use `std::vector`, which uses heap allocation and thus is not limited to stack size.
 But it isn't fast for small allocations, since heap allocations are usually costly.
 A more advanced approach is to use some fixed buffer and heap fallback if it's not enough (like `llvm::SmallVector` does).